IRS Forms

 • Form 941 is the Employer’s Quarterly Federal Tax Return, used to report Social Security, Medicare, and federal income tax withheld from employees’ wages.

-• Due dates: April 30, July 31, October 31, and January 31 – for Q1, Q2, Q3, and Q4 respectively.
-If deposits are current, the deadline extends by 10 days.
+• Due dates: April 30, July 31, October 31, and January 31 – for Q1, Q2, Q3, and Q4 respectively (Q4 2025 shifts to February 2, 2026 because January 31, 2026 falls on a Saturday).
+If all required deposits were on time AND fully covered the quarter’s tax, the deadline extends by 10 days.

 • Key pitfall: Confusing “tax liability” on Schedule B with actual deposits made – they are separate entries that should not be swapped.